airr-community/airr-standards/docs/api/adc_api.rst

 **Receptor Endpoint**

-The ``receptor`` endpoint provides access to all fields in the :ref:`Receptor schema`.
+The ``receptor`` endpoint provides access to all fields in the :ref:`ReceptorSchema`.
 There are two type of endpoints: One for retrieving a single receptor given its identifier, and another for performing a query across all receptors in the data repository.